 - The SEC held on 4-12-2017 decided as follows: "Deviating from the Cyclone Standard Operating Procedures laid by IMD, the State shall develop its own thumb rules for issuing 'total suspension of fishing' warning as the IMD SOP has proven to be not working for the Kerala coastline, given the experience of Cyclone Ockhi". - Accordingly the following thumb rules are laid. - It may be noted that from the stage of deep depression, even if IMD advisory is 'Fishermen advised not to venture into the open seas' as per IMD SOP, the State, exercising its powers under the Disaster Management Act, 2005 will impose a 'total ban on fishing' in areas that IMD only prescribes an advisory for the fishermen in-order to ensure zero casualty.
-This is owing to the lessons learned from Cyclone Ockhi and as decided in the SEC held on 4-12-2017

-• Follow the Annual Monsoon Preparedness and Emergency Response Plan for more specific actions
+This is owing to the lessons learned from Cyclone Ockhi and as decided in the SEC held on 4-12-2017 - Follow the Annual Monsoon Preparedness and Response Guidelines (Orange Book 2) for more specific actions

-Most vigil - Actions to be taken and sustained till warning is withdrawn in the villages/taluks/districts predicted to be affected by the cyclone • SEOC & DEOC - Emergency time functions activated • State-District-Taluk Control Rooms of Revenue and Police - 24 hours functioning

-- NDRF, SDRF and Coastal Police deployed to the villages - Army, Navy, Air Force, Coast Guard and other central forces in the state - deployed to the villages - BSNL and Police deploy emergency communication systems - Hospitals, CHCs and PHCs in the districts predicted to be affected by the cyclone - function at full strength 24 hrs as per requirements by making necessary human resource arrangements from district level.
+Super Cyclone or Extremely Severe Cyclonic Storm or Very Severe Cyclonic Storm or Severe Cyclonic Storm or Severe Cyclonic Storm Most vigil - Actions to be taken and sustained till warning is withdrawn in the villages/taluks/districts predicted to be affected by the cyclone SEOC & DEOC - Emergency time functions activated State-District-Taluk Control Rooms of Revenue and Police - 24 hours functioning NDRF, SDRF and Coastal Police - deployed to the villages Army, Navy, Air Force, Coast Guard and other central forces in the state - deployed to the villages BSNL and Police - deploy emergency communication systems Hospitals, CHCs and PHCs in the districts predicted to be affected by the cyclone - function at full strength 24 hrs as per requirements by making necessary human resource arrangements from district level.
 Medical teams should be kept ready for field level disaster management.
-Ensure control measures for epidemic prevention - Tahasildar relocate vulnerable population to the relief camps and other safe locations, particularly those living in kutcha houses and start the relief camps; Quarry blasting to be banned until the warning is lifted - Local Self Governments relocate vulnerable population to the relief camps and other safe locations, particularly those living in kutcha houses - Transport department take control of all cranes and earthmovers in the district for deployment in the event of major calamities - KSEB & PWD Emergency repair teams to be ready for - All DEOCs to direct local fisheries officers to retransmit fishermen warnings through mic announcements and mass messaging to fishermen and coastal population.
+Ensure control measures for epidemic prevention Tahasildar - relocate vulnerable population to the relief camps and other safe locations, particularly those living in kutcha houses and start the relief camps; Quarry blasting to be banned until the warning is lifted Local Self Governments - relocate vulnerable population to the relief camps and other safe locations, particularly those living in kutcha houses Transport department - take control of all cranes and earthmovers in the district for deployment in the event of major calamities KSEB & PWD - Emergency repair teams to be ready for earthmovers in the district for deployment in the event of major calamities